grscwf/twin-mt/nero-paths.md

 <details>

 - You must have seen Mica already in other playthroughs.
-- Pick the neutral starting option (not naked or abused).
+- Pick the neutral or abused start.
+(Do not cast Endgame).
 - Follow the dialog branches to becoming an apprentice.
 - When Ivex removes Nero's clothes, use the 3rd option, which is hidden but briefly shown.
 - Finish the hard escape.
+- Make sure to ask about the wand before Ivex leaves.
 - Use the wand.

 </details>